-Erin Williams is the author and illustrator of Commute: An Illustrated Memoir of Female Shame and the co-author and illustrator of the Big Activity Book series.
+Erin Williams is the author and illustrator of Commute: An Illustrated Memoir of Female Shame and the co-author and illustrator of How to Take Care and the Big Activity Book series.
 She has 10+ years experience in data analysis and scientific research.
 She lives in New York with her family.

 COMMUTE: An Illustrated Memoir of Female Shame